tsinat/EverString_interview/README.md

 This project is developed as part of EverString interview

-to run it locally you need to
+### To run the app on your local Machine
+---
     npm install
-run start
+    npm start